Maycas/TODO-App-Backend/README.md

 ### Delete a Task

-Deletes a task by its id, applying a soft delete mechanism, which means that the task stays in the database but in a DELETED status.
+Deletes a task by its id.

+By default it applies a soft delete mechanism, which means that the task stays in the database but in a DELETED status.
+To remove it from database, use `forceDelete` query params.

 ```
 DELETE /tasks/:id